Frequently Asked Questions

 Yes, MCAD offers two online programs: the post-baccalaureate certificate in interactive design and marketing and the master of arts in sustainable design.
 We also offer a post-baccalaureate certificate in graphic design for working professionals—this course is taught in a part-time, evening and weekend format.

-A portfolio is a documented body of artwork you have produced and is required for admission to many of the academic programs at MCAD.
-Requirements differ depending on the program to which you are applying, but, in general, 12–20 images of your work are required.
+This documented body of artwork you have produced is required for admission to many of the academic programs at MCAD.
+Requirements differ depending on the program to which you are applying, but generally 12–20 images of your work are required.
 Learn more about specific program requirements.